qvest-digital/sch_jens/janz/qdisc.md

 #### bandwidth limitation

-The next step for the dequeued network packet is bandwidth limitation, implemented in `sch_janz` as packet pacing:
+The next step for the dequeued network packet is bandwidth limitation, visualised through the exit signal “A”, in front of which the packet waits until its bandwidth allotment is available, and which is implemented in `sch_janz` as packet pacing:

 The gross length of the packet (which in Linux includes some, but not all,